 1. INTRODUCTION

-Tea is in high demand in Nigeria, due to the numerous health and nutritional benefits derivable from the consumption of its beverage.
-Research has revealed that beverage derived from tea plant (Camellia sinensis (L) Kuntze) contains powerful antioxidants called flavonoids which help to neutralize the free radicals that cause damage to health cells in the body, helping to prevent heart diseases and cancer (Balentine, 2001; Aroyeun et al., 2013).
-Awareness of this fact and the need to meet the increasing demand for tea has led to the expansion of its production frontier from the Mambilla highland to the lowland areas, especially the Southern part of Nigeria where tea production is majorly affected by high light intensity.
+Tea is in high demand in Nigeria due to the numerous health and nutritional benefits derivable from the consumption of its beverage.
+Research has revealed that beverages derived from tea plant (Camellia sinensis (L) Kuntze) contain powerful antioxidants called flavonoids which help to neutralize the free radicals that cause damage to health cells in the body, helping to prevent heart diseases and cancer (Balentine, 2001; Aroyeun et al., 2013).
+Awareness of this fact and the need to meet the increasing demand for tea has led to the expansion of its production frontier from the Mambilla highland to the lowland areas, especially the Southern part of Nigeria, where tea production is majorly affected by high light intensity.

-Light is an absolute requirement for plant growth serving as a source of energy for plant life (Sysoever et al., 2010).
-Light influences many physiological processes in tea as in all green plants (Graham, 1998).
-Photosynthesis, respiration, transpiration, and translocation of photoassimilate, as well as development are some of the important physiological processes in Camellia sinensis affected by light intensity (Jannedra et al., 2007; Too et al., 2015).
+Light is an absolute requirement for plant growth, serving as a source of energy for plant life (Sysoever et al., 2010).
+Light influences many physiological processes in tea, as in all green plants (Graham, 1998).
+Photosynthesis, respiration, transpiration, and translocation of photoassimilate, as well as development, are some of the important physiological processes in Camellia sinensis affected by light intensity (Jannedra et al., 2007; Too et al., 2015).
 Various effects of light intensity on physiological processes in tea plants have been documented.
 Li et al. (2016) postulated that reduced light intensity increased the flavonoids in the leaf of Lithoscarpus litseifolius (Hance) Chun.
 Besides, Zhang et al. (2023) opined that strong light caused the degradation of chlorophylls and a decrease in peroxide, superoxide dismutase, catalase, ascorbate peroxidase and polyphenol oxidase activities in tea plants.

-Extreme sunlight intensity increases soil temperature which leads to excessive water loss and consequent higher Diffusion Pressure Deficit in the plant root.
-Excessive soil water loss increases solute concentration which makes it difficult for plant root to absorb nutrient solution, since essential plant nutrient must be in relative dilute solution for easy absorption by plant roots (Fatubarin, 2003).
-Effects of light intensity on nutrients uptake of horticultural crops have been reported.
+Extreme sunlight intensity increases soil temperature, which leads to excessive water loss and consequent higher Diffusion Pressure Deficit in the plant root.
+Excessive soil water loss increases solute concentration, which makes it difficult for plant roots to absorb nutrient solution since essential plant nutrients must be in relatively dilute solution for easy absorption by plant roots (Fatubarin, 2003).
+The effects of light intensity on thenutrient uptake of horticultural crops have been reported.
 Santox et al. (2022) reported a decline in phosphorus uptake as a result of decreased light intensity in Longjing43 cultivar of tea.
 Similarly, low light intensity of 100 - 200µmol m-2 resulted in poor N, P and K in lettuce (Zhou et al., 2019).
 Poor nutrient uptake, as a consequence of sub or supra light intensity, has the potential to hamper the synthesis of photosynthetic pigments, especially magnesium, one of the constituent elements of chlorophylls.